acoderu/BallChase/ros2_ball_chase_ws/docs/StateManagement.md

   - Manages transitions between states
   - Sets behavioral parameters

+> **For Beginners**: This separation is like having a scout who watches the game (Fusion Node) and a coach who decides what plays to run based on the scout's information (State Manager).

+> **For Experts**: This implements a variant of the separation of concerns principle specifically tailored for robotics, creating clean boundaries between perception stack and control stack.
+It's analogous to the Model-View-Controller pattern, with Fusion as Model, State Manager as Controller, and PID as View.

 This separation allows each node to be specialized and optimized for its specific task, resulting in better performance and maintainability.

 #### 2. Distinct State Handling